Dustyroom/flat-kit-doc/_docs/shaders.md

 * **Rim Edge Smoothness** — moving slider to the left sharpens the Rim, to the right — makes Rim blurry.

 ![Rim.
 Inspector interface](/FlatKit_Manual_Images/rim_parameters.png){:.image-simple}

+{:.image-caption}
 *Rim*.
-Inspector interface{:.image-caption}
+Inspector interface

 You can think of Rim as some kind of inner shadow and/or as inner glow, if used on smoothened curvy models.
 In one of the *Fruit Vase* demo scenes, there is an example of extensive use of Rim as an outline.
 On *Blueprint Grid* demo scene *Rim* is used as a smooth inner glow.
 This parameter can be used creatively, for example, to substitute *Curve mode* or *Extra Cel parameter*. **Just reminding you that the name like 'Rim', 'Specular' etc should not be perceived literally, they can do more than that.** In the screenshot below, with the help of Suzanne the Blender Monkey, we tried to show a few instances of *Stylized Surface* shader with *None* mode selected (meaning no straightforward shadows are applied), using orange color, and only *Rim* parameter enabled.
 The results are variations of Rim section only.
 As you see, the *Rim* alone is quite a creative tool.
 Imagine adding some creative *Specular* and *Height Gradient*...

 ![Rim only, usage examples](/FlatKit_Manual_Images/rim_examples_suzanne.png){:.image-simple}

+{:.image-caption}
 Variety of uses of *Rim* parameter alone on Suzanne the Blender Monkey.
-Interface of *Stylized Surface* shader with *‘None’* cel shading mode{:.image-caption}
+Interface of *Stylized Surface* shader with *‘None’* cel shading mode

 Although *Rim* option is creatively useful and sometimes can remind an outline effect, there are two more obvious ways to add an outline using Flat Kit: to use [Stylized Surface with Outline](#stylized-surface-with-outline-shader) shader and/or to use [Outline Image Effect](/image-effects/#outline-image-effect) camera component in Built-In RP/Forward Renderer's Renderer Feature in URP.
 We’ll talk about both of them later in this manual.